baskuit/pinyon/src/algorithm/solver/readme.md

-These algorithms perform the simultaneous-move analog of minimax; They **solve** for Nash equilibrium payoffs and strategies on a sub-tree.
+These algorithms perform the simultaneous-move analog of mini-max; They **solve** for Nash equilibrium payoffs and strategies on a sub-tree.
 The calculated Nash equilibrium payoffs and strategies are stored in the `MatrixStats`.

 The sub-tree is expanded up to `depth=-1`, meaning infinite depth by default.